jeffsf/pyDE1/README.md

-* Disabled reads of `CUUID.ReadFromMMR` as it returns the request itself (which is not easily distinguishable from the data read.
+* Disabled reads of `CUUID.ReadFromMMR` as it returns the request itself (which is not easily distinguishable from the data read).
 These two interpret their `Length` field differently, making it difficult to determine if `5` is an unexpected value or if it was just that 6 words were requested to be read.